Prenuptial Agreement Attorney in New Port Richey

 Can a Prenuptial Agreement be Overturned?

 During a divorce, there is often conflict about whether the court should uphold the prenuptial agreement.
 If one party benefits from the arrangement, they will fight to keep it in place.
-The other spouse may be unhappy with how it divides assets or determines alimony, so they fight to overturn it.
+One spouse may be unhappy with the asset division or alimony solution, so they fight to overturn it.

 The court should uphold a prenuptial agreement that you have drafted properly.
 If both parties had their own legal representation, everyone fully disclosed their assets and earning potential, and neither side suffered coercion, the document is generally considered valid.

 If there was fraud or misrepresentation, the court might find the arrangement invalid.
 The courts may also overturn a premarital contract if one party threatened or intimidated the other into signing.
-The court will not overturn a prenuptial agreement just because one spouse is now unhappy with the outcome.
+The court will not overturn a prenuptial agreement due to one or the other spouse's preference, or just because one spouse is now unhappy with the outcome.